fire1ce/3os.org/docs/devops/python/virtualenv.md

     you can use any name insted of **venv**
     You can also use a Python interpreter of your choice

-Exmaple of creating a virtual environment with Python 2.7 environment:
+Example of creating a virtual environment with Python 2.7 environment:

 ```shell
 virtualenv -p /usr/bin/python2.7 venv